evan-liu/FormationLayout/README.md

 `FormationLayout` is the top level layout class for one root view.

 - `FormationLayout` takes a `UIView` as its `rootView`.
-- `translatesAutoresizingMaskIntoConstraints` of `rootView` is set to false by default but can also be true if set in constructor.
+- `translatesAutoresizingMaskIntoConstraints` of `rootView` is not set to false by default but can be set in constructor.
 - `translatesAutoresizingMaskIntoConstraints` of subviews will be set to false automaticly.
 - Subviews with no `superView` will be added to `rootView` automaticly.